abcnorio/nspawn-aiml/Readme.md

 xdotool search --onlyvisible --class Firefox windowsize 100% 100%
 ```

 Important is to remember that if you reboot your host, you have to start `Xephyr` via the desktop user.
-Otherwise the container won't boot, because it expects the entries for `Xephyr` in `/etc/systemd/nspawn/aiml-gpu.nspawn` which exptects the temporary but important file `/tmp/.X11-unix/X1`.
+Otherwise the container won't boot, because it expects the entries for `Xephyr` in `/etc/systemd/nspawn/aiml-gpu.nspawn` which expects the temporary but important file `/tmp/.X11-unix/X1`.

 ### Some restrictions